spmedia/Telegram-Channel-Joiner/README.md

 etc.

+to join private channels, comment line 34 and uncomment line 35

 and joins your Telegram account to them.

+Dependencies
+python3 -m pip install pyrogram tgcrypto

 I put a random delay in between joins of 300 seconds to 600 seconds just so you aint hitting rate limits and shit.
 If you try to join too many channels/groups at once it will timeout and make you wait.
 Slow and steady wins the race 🐢.
 This is made to just setup and leave it running overnight and you wake up to being in a ton of channels.
 You can change the rate limit if you want but you'll hit rate limits if you make it too fast.
 This is like an EZ Bake oven but for lazy CTI nerds like me who like Telegram.

 Happy hunting and hacking my fellow CTI wizards 🧙‍♂️ 🎯